cs4241-21a/a2-shortstack/README.md

 ## Technical Achievements

-there is a table function that would work if this appended and it does and margaret and i sat for an hour trying to find out why and no luck
+there is a table function that would work if this appended correctly and it doesn't and margaret and i sat for an hour trying to find out why and no luck so i am sorry in advance that this only kind of works but the code should be sounds i tested it when i manually passed in the values to test

 ### Design/Evaluation Achievements